 As an engineer analyzing robot logs, you’re likely asking questions such as:

-How often does this issue occur?
+How often does this event occur?

 However, answering them presents two key challenges: